A simplicial construction of G-equivariant Floer homology: The construction

 By Sections~\ref{sec:smooth-nerves} and~\ref{sec:homotopy-colimits}, in order to construct equivariant Floer homology, it suffices to construct an appropriate functor $F\co \Nerve BG\to\Complexes$ and then take the hypercohomology.
 The functor will factor through another category, $\Nerve\GJHcat$.

+We continue to fix a generic cylindrical pair $(J,H)$.
 Let $\GJHcat$ be the topological category with a single object $(J,H)$ and $\Hom((J,H),(J,H))=\GJHspace/\sim$ where $\sim$ identifies semi-cylindrical pairs which differ by expansions (i.e., allows forgetting cylindrical stories).
 Make $\GJHcat$ into a smooth category using the definition of smoothness from Definition~\ref{def:smooth-family}; it is clear that this definition satisfies the conditions required for a smooth category (Definition~\ref{def:smooth-cat}).
 Let $\Nerve\GJHcat$ be the smooth nerve of $\GJHcat$.

 We will actually be interested in a particular subcategory of $\Nerve\GJHcat$. \begin{definition} Call $\sigma\in\Nerve_n\GJHcat$ \emph{acme} (respectively \emph{very acme}) if for each $0\leq i<j\leq n$, the map